inbo/protocolsource/CONTRIBUTING.md

 -   Situation 2: you want to start working on a new protocol or update an existing protocol:
     -   `git checkout main` (this will switch to the `main` branch)
     -   `git pull` (this will fetch work done on the remote `main` branch that is not yet in your local `main` branch and include it in your local `main` branch)
+    - after updating `renv` (see below), you can make or update a protocol following the instructions

 After this is done: restart R (CTRL+SHIFT+F10).
 Then, check the `renv` status by running `renv::status()` in the `Console` pane.